marcgurevitx/comprendebot/README.md

 The bot will send you voice messages and await your transcription.
 If the transcription is correct, the bot will give you experience points.

-Disclaimer: I'm not a software engineer, so there's probably massive antipatterns everywhere.
+Disclaimer: My second bot, there's probably massive antipatterns everywhere.

 ## Deployed instances I know